-Keeping your false teeth clean and looking their best is different to taking care of natural teeth.
+Keeping your false teeth clean and looking their best is different from taking care of natural teeth.
 While both require brushing and special maintenance, dentures need different care than natural teeth.

 This complete guide will explain the steps to take and options available that can keep your false teeth looking as good as new.

 Dentures can break or chip when dropped.
 One way to prevent this from happening is to cover all hard surfaces where you will be removing and cleaning your false teeth.

 Towels provide the right amount of cushioning that if an upper, lower, or partial denture slips out of your hands, they will land on a soft surface.
 Plus, when you are handling false teeth, be careful not to damage or break the clips or other attachments that may be part of the denture.

 After carefully removing the false teeth from your mouth, the first thing you should do is rinse them thoroughly.
 It is best to just use warm water as the rinsing action works to remove loose food particles.

 Be sure to rinse all surfaces and pay particular attention to around clips and attachments.

 3. Brushing Your Dentures